Camp maps and points of interest

 Points of Interest

 Standing at the far end of the parking lot, the stockade has become the symbol of Camp Tuscazoar.
 The men of the Pipestone camp honors program built the first stockade on this site in the early 1960’s.
-A replica of the fort palisades gate that once stood at the camp’s first entrance near Pioneer Point, it was torn down and rebuilt in 1998.
-The stockade is dedicated to former area scout council executive Dudley Unkefer.
-The camp is now raising funds to restore the stockade.
+A replica of the fort palisades gate that once stood at the camp’s first entrance near Pioneer Point, it was dedicated to former area scout council executive Dudley Unkefer.
+This stockade was rebuilt in 1998.
+In 2020, as part of its centennial celebration, the camp built and dedicated the current stockade entrance.

 Stockade restoration >